 - Your family history with cancer

 It is also typical that a blood and urine sample will be required as a part of the overall application process.
-These samples will be reviewed for certain health related conditions that may also present risk to the insurer.
+These samples will be reviewed for certain health-related conditions that may also present a risk to the insurer.

 How Much Will Your Coverage Cost Following a Prostatectomy?